UtrechtUniversity/yoda-clienttools/README.md

                         characters not supported by regular XML parser -s, --size            Include size of research collection and vault collection in output
-  -m, --modified        Include last modified date research collection and
+  -H, --human-readable  Report sizes in human-readable figures (only relevant
-                        vault collection in output
+                        in combination with --size parameter) -m, --modified        Include last modified date research collection and vault collection in output
   -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}